bonkzero404/uddin-lang/README.md

 ## 🌟 About Uddin-Lang

-Uddin-Lang is a modern, interpreted programming language designed with simplicity, expressiveness, and functional programming principles in mind.
+Uddin-Lang is a modern, interpreted scripting language designed with simplicity, expressiveness, and functional programming principles in mind.
 It combines the best features of dynamic languages with a clean, readable syntax that makes programming enjoyable and productive.

+**Key Highlights:**

+-   🚀 **Fast Development Cycle** with built-in syntax analysis and profiling tools
+-   🛠️ **Developer-Centric CLI** with comprehensive development workflow support
+-   📊 **Performance Monitoring** through integrated profiling capabilities
+-   🔍 **Smart Error Reporting** with precise location indicators and context

 ### 🎭 Language Category